mbrukman/why-svelte/readme.md

 [auto-subscriptions](https://svelte.dev/tutorial/auto-subscriptions),
 and [declaring props](https://svelte.dev/tutorial/declaring-props))

+As as result, you'll need more specialized tools, a little more framework-specific knowledge, and you'll be slightly more locked into using Svelte, because the language extensions increase the difficulty of converting Svelte components to another framework.
+(in some hypothetical disaster scenario)

 Rich Harris is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx), which may or may not gain adoption.